Patagonia Dirt Roamer - Women's Review

 When we think of Patagonia brand clothing a lot of us think of fleece and puffy jackets, but their roots are in technical clothing, and the Dirt Roamer quickly won us over with its welded seams, super lightweight material, and excellent fit.
 The updated version has double the pockets and uses a more durable fabric, extending their use into cooler temps.
 These shorts are made for long days on the bike, making them our Top Pick for Comfort.

 Just one ride in the Dirt Roamer, and we were impressed.
 Putting it to the test won us over.
 Lightweight, breathable, comfortable, and a perfect fit, it features an extremely minimal aesthetic and design that puts shorts in the back of your mind and biking at the front.
 These are made for big, long days on the bike.
 Of course, they handle shorter rides with ease, but the lightweight fabric, stretch, water repellency, and breathability had us dreaming of our next big mountain bike adventure ride.

 Fit and Comfort

 We have never had a mountain bike short that we forgot we were wearing before testing the Patagonia Dirt Roamer.
 This short is so lightweight, so stretchy, and so functional, we quickly knew it was one of the most comfortable shorts in the test.

-The Dirt Roamer comes in numbered sizes from 0-18, about twice the number of sizes offered from most other brands.
+The Dirt Roamer comes in numbered sizes from 0-18, about twice the number of sizes offered by most other brands.
 This makes for a much better fit for more ladies.
 While many manufacturers count on the waist adjuster to dial in a good fit, this short is cut to fit, and the minimal waist adjustment system is only required for tweaking the waistline.
 The size 4 we tested fit as expected and we barely needed to adjust the waist, meaning no added bulky fabric to soak up sweat.
 The sizing has changed a bit from the earlier version with the updated Dirt Roamer running a bit larger with a slightly longer inseam and more girth in the legs.